nightswimdev/nightdev/PRIVACY.md

 ## 3. Cookies & Tracking

-Tide does **not use tracking cookies** or third-party analytics.
+nightdev does **not use tracking cookies** or third‑party analytics by default.

 ---

 ## 4. Data Retention

-- Any temporary data is deleted regularly.
+- Temporary data is deleted regularly.
-- Abuse logs (if collected) are kept only as long as necessary for protection and mitigation.
+- Abuse logs (if collected) are retained only as long as necessary for protection and mitigation.

 ---

 ## 5. Third-Party Links

-Tide may allow users to access external websites.
-We are **not responsible** for the content or privacy practices of these third-party sites.
+nightdev may allow access to external websites.
+We are **not responsible** for the content or privacy practices of third‑party sites.

 ---

 ## 6. Children’s Privacy

-Tide is not specifically directed at children under 13.
-If you are under the age of 13, use the Service with the supervision and permission of a parent or guardian.
+nightdev is not directed at children under 13.
+If you are under 13, use the service only with parental or guardian supervision.

 ---

 ## 7. Changes to This Policy

 We may update this Privacy Policy at any time.
-Continued use of Tide indicates acceptance of the latest version.
+Continued use of nightdev indicates acceptance of the latest version.

 ---

 ## 8. Contact

-If you have questions or concerns about this Privacy Policy, please contact the Tide administration team.
+If you have questions or concerns about this Privacy Policy, contact the nightdev administration team.

 ---